sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The new \makecommand command always (re)defines a command
+Short desc    : The new \makecommand command always (re)defines a command
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides a \makecommand command, which is like
+Descript     : The package provides a \makecommand command, which is like
              : \(re)newcommand except it always (re)defines a command.
 There
              : is also \makeenvironment and \provideenvironment for
              : environments.